DMARGE conducts its journalism in accordance with the guidelines of the Australian Press Council. DMARGE’s principles are as follows:

 Independence, Integrity & Responsibility

-The trust and respect of the DMARGE readership depends on DMARGE’s editorial independence, integrity and responsibility.
+The trust and respect of the DMARGE readership relies on DMARGE’s editorial independence, integrity and responsibility.
 As a reader-centric publication, DMARGE upholds these values at all times.

 Accuracy & Clarity